vincexxc/model-data-course/README.md

-# Support for the course *Theory-driven analysis for ecological data*
+# Course *Theory-driven analysis for ecological data*

-The **webpage** of the course: https://theodatasci.github.io/
+The **webpage** of the course can be found here: https://theodatasci.github.io/

 We are using R Markdown and **bookdown** (https://github.com/rstudio/bookdown)